 The Hearing Committee normally will communicate its findings, conclusions, and recommendations in writing to the grievant and respondent and the Vice President for Academic Affairs (or President's designee in the event the Vice President is the grievant or the respondent) within 15 workdays of the conclusion of the hearing.
 If the Vice President for Academic Affairs (or President's designee) concurs in the recommendation of the Hearing Committee, that recommendation shall be put into effect.
-The Vice President for Academic Affairs (or President, respondent, and the Hearing Committee his/her decision within 10 workdays of receipt of the Hearing Committee's recommendation.
+The Vice President for Academic Affairs (or President's designee) must report to the grievant, respondent, and the Hearing Committee his/her decision within 10 workdays of receipt of the Hearing Committee's recommendation.